GammaVel/Resubmit_pdsnd_github/README.md

 The csv files need to be saved to the same location as this Python script for it to run.

 ### Credits
-Thank you to Udacity.com for providing the git course.
+Thank you to Udacity for running the git course.
+Sorry I had to submit this twice (hopefully this is correct the second time!)
 Stackoverflow has been used to solve numerous programming errors.
 Thanks to the awesome community there.